 Nationally — We have five special projects and 10 special charities and we follow the Circle of Love program, promoting Education, Family, Leadership, Legislation, Quality of Life, Spiritual Enhancement, and Youth/JCDA (Junior Catholic Daughters of the Americas).

 The Masses are being offered for All God's People.

-- Friday, March 25, 2022 at 8:00 AM At Saint Mark for the Feast of the Annunciation of the Lord.
+- Friday, February 2, 2024—8:00 AM Court-Sponsored Marian Mass—At Saint Mark for the Feast of the Presentation of the Lord.

-- Sunday, April 17, 2022 is Easter Sunday — We have no Mass scheduled the month of April.
+- Sunday, March 31, 2024 — Easter Sunday — We have no Court-Sponsored Marian Mass this month.